osohq/repository-api-oso-authorization/tutorial/app-tutorial.md

 The first step in our development process is configuring the `Oso` client.
 This is true for both our tests and application.

 The `oso-cloud` package provides an interface for connecting to Oso Cloud.
 In order to make use of those interfaces, there are two thing you will need to do:
+1. store your API key in an environment variable named `OSO_AUTH`,
 1. connect to Oso Cloud using your API key, and
 1. load your authorization policy into Oso Cloud.